 Watch our film

-Find out more about how QEF's expertise helps people to rebuild their lives and maximize independence
+Find out more about how QEF's expertise helps people to rebuild their lives and maximise independence

 Increasing demand for our services

 - In the next 20 years the rate of first time strokes in people aged 45+ is expected to increase by 59%*